anoushkrit/MOOCs/TensorFlow-in-Practice/Convolutional-Neural-Networks-in-TensorFlow/README.md

 #### Week 2

 In this week, we will work on the powerful functions provided by TensorFlow for data preprocessing on-the-fly.
-The data augmentation itself is memory intensive task, and some of the worth mentioning libraries include `imgaug` which stands for "Image Augmentation"
+The data augmentation itself is memory intensive task, and some of the worth mentioning libraries include `imgaug` which stands for "Image Augmentation".

+Techniques used prominently in Image Augmentation:

 #### Week 3